Nuku/Flexible-Survival/README.md

 ## 10. Make your changes!
 Now whenever you make changes in Atom, you should open Inform and re-compile the game to test it.
 You can do it in the Inform editor by clicking `Go`.
 Compiling takes a very long time!
 Expect to wait 15 minutes!

 If you want to share it with others or test it in a different engine, click `Release` to compile.
-The file will be produced at `Flexible Survival.materials\Release\Flexible Survival.gblorb`.
-You can move that to `C:\Program Files (x86)\Silver Games LLC\flexible\Flexible Survival\Release` and replace the existing file if you want to test it outside of the Inform editor.
+The file will be produced at `Inform\Projects\Flexible Survival.inform\Build\output.gblorb`.
+You can move that to `C:\Program Files (x86)\Silver Games LLC\flexible\Flexible Survival\Release\Flexible Survival.gblorb` and replace the existing file if you want to test it outside of the Inform editor.
 Then open the Start Menu and Play Flexible Survival!

 ## 11. Record your changes and submit a Pull Request!
 Open Github Desktop and review your changes.
 Write a summary (i.e. title, like `Adding new scenes to Sarah`) and a longer description listing the types of changes you made.
 Then click `Commit to master` to save it to your local repository.
 Click `Push origin` to move your changes from your local repository to your online fork.